namcsi/deontic-asp-prototype/examples/README.md

 # Examples

-Here we gather some more well known example theories from the deontic logic literature, encoded using our deontic input language.
+Here we gather some example object programs, including more well known example/paradoxes from the deontic logic literature, encoded using our deontic input language.

 To run one such example, use the something similar to the following
 command: